palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website.rst

 Preparing a development environment
 -----------------------------------

-In order to contribute you first need to set up a local development environment, install the source code and configure a few settings.
+In order to contribute you first need to set up a local development environment by installing the source code and configuring a few settings.

 While not required, we recommend that development be done within a contained virtual environment.

 One way to accomplish that is with a two related Python packages: ``virtualenv`` and ``virtualenvwrapper``.
-If you have both of these installed, a new project can be easily set up by invoking:
+If you have both of these installed, a new project can be easily created like so:

 .. code-block:: bash

     $ mkproject django-calaccess-downloads-website

-That will jump into a new folder in your code directory, where you can clone our code repository from `GitHub <https://github.com/california-civic-data-coalition/django-calaccess-downloads-website>`_ after you make a fork of your own.
+That will jump into a new folder in your code directory, where you can fork our code repository from `GitHub <https://github.com/california-civic-data-coalition/django-calaccess-downloads-website>`_.
 Don't know what that means? `Read this <https://guides.github.com/activities/forking/>`_.

+Once you've created a fork, you should clone it to your computer.

 .. code-block:: bash

     $ git clone https://github.com/<YOUR-USERNAME>/django-calaccess-downloads-website.git .

-Next, install the other Python libraries our code depends on.
+Next, install the other Python libraries our code depends on, like the `Django web framework <https://www.djangoproject.com/>`_.

 .. code-block:: bash